Apply to serve on a San Rafael Board, Commission or Committee!

 How is the roadway protected after it has been repaired?

 Please note that after a roadway receives rehabilitation, it will be added to the City’s moratorium list, which states that “no excavation shall be permitted in any portion of public right-of-way that was constructed or resurfaced until the pavement condition index (PCI) drops below a 70/100.”
-The City enforces a policy of full width restoration … Continued
+The City enforces a policy of full-width restoration of … Continued

 Close window